The Trinity Scholars Program

 Our Goal is to provide life-long opportunity for underserved first generation college students and also for financially challenged students.

-Our Vision is for TSP GRADs to have a deep understanding of who they are to be the best version of what they do in life.
+Our Vision is for Trinity Scholars to have a deep understanding of who they are to be the best version of what they do in life.

 Our Mission is to unlock the potential of underserved first-generation college and financially challenged students into lives of purpose, opportunity, and impact.